 This condition is referred to as fructose malabsorption, which isn't the same as fructose intolerance — an inherited condition often diagnosed in infancy.
 Its cause is unknown, but several factors may contribute, including bacterial problems in your gut, inflammation and stress.

 Dietary Strategies for Malabsorption

 Fructose malabsorption is not life-threatening, but it can be uncomfortable and even cause depression in some people.
-Therefore, it's important to get a diagnoses from your doctor, Durkin says.
+Therefore, it's important to get a diagnosis from your doctor.
 Having a fructose malabsorption disorder does not mean you have to cut out apples from your diet or all fructose-containing foods.
 You may be able to eat a few apple slices at a time, or you may find that even a little bit causes problems.
-You may also be able to eat apples along with another food high in glucose because glucose aids in the absorption of fructose, reports Durkin.
-That's why certain foods that contain more glucose, such as strawberries, are less likely to cause problems.